FerryTempo/FTServer/README.md

 2. Run `npm run test` to run the mocha tests located in `/test`.

 _Note: `npm run test` will first run the ESLint linter, confirming code quality.
 Any issues with code quality will block the unit tests from running._

+## Contributing
+To help contribute to FTServer, please read and follow the guidelines in [Contributing.md](./docs/Contributing.md).